ahanniga/tiddly-dark-desktop/README.md

 ## Installation

-1. Download a binary suitable for your OS from the releases page.
+1. Download a binary suitable for your OS from the [releases](https://github.com/ahanniga/tiddly-dark-desktop/releases/) page.
-2. Unzip the file into a directory (Windows)
+2. Unzip the file into a directory
 3. Run the executable
 4. On first run, default Tiddlers are copied to the user home directory under `~/.tiddly-dark`